gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/self-signed-https-integration-gij-cloud.md

 ---

 title: Self-signed HTTPS integration
-description:
+description: How to integrate repositories using self-signed HTTPS certificates
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

 Self-signed certificates are common in HTTPS Git repositories that are hosted privately.
-Even for an administrator, it's not easy to set the HTTP `sslVerify` to connect to this repository.
+Even for an administrator, setting the HTTP `sslVerify` option to connect to this repository can be challenging.

 <div class="bbb-callout bbb--tip">
     <div class="irow">